 TIU provides a wide range of Study Abroad Programs, including the four-month American Studies Program（ASP) in cooperation with Willamette University in Oregon, one- or two-year Long Term Study Abroad Programs and ISEP Study Abroad Programs.
 We have the right kind of study abroad program for any student.

-Students joining the E-Track Program from Spring 2017 and onward will be required to take 16 credits of Japanese Language Courses for graduation.
+Students will be required to take 16 credits of Japanese Language Courses for graduation.
 Fluency in Japanese is a must when seeking employment in Japan, and it is highly beneficial for employment at Japanese companies outside of Japan.
 Credits earned in Japanese language courses count towards elective courses.

 The Business Economics Major focuses on developing skills in theoretical and empirical analysis of Economics as well as how to apply them to analyze practical aspects of business.
 These features provide students with fundamental knowledge and skills of economic analysis and strategic way of thinking critical to success in the real world.